Best US Banks for Foreigners in 2026 (No SSN Required)

 Last updated: February 21, 2026.
-Banking requirements and policies can change frequently and may vary by branch location.
-Always confirm documentation requirements directly with the bank before applying.
+Banking rules and policies change often and vary by branch.
+Always check bank document requirements before applying.

 If you think getting a US bank account as a non-resident requires jumping through impossible hoops, think again.
-It’s often more doable than most people realize—once you know what banks actually require.
+Itβs often easier than most people realizeβonce you know what banks actually require.

-Here’s what’s really happening: many people stay unbanked not because they can’t qualify, but because they’re confused about documentation requirements or which institutions accept foreign IDs.
+Many people stay unbanked not because they canβt qualify, but because theyβre confused about documentation requirements or about which banks accept foreign IDs.

-This guide covers what documents to bring, which banks tend to work best depending on your situation, and the real step-by-step process for opening a US bank account as a non-resident in 2026.
+This guide explains what documents to bring, which banks work best for which situations, and the step-by-step process for opening a US bank account as a non-resident in 2026.

 Who This Guide Is For